menu

 25.03.2025

-The Hidden Costs of a Warming World
+Slow Burn: The Hidden Costs of a Warming World

-Date: 25 March 2025
+Date: Tuesday 25 March 2025

 Location: OASE, Schiehaven 15a, Rotterdam

 Climate change is reshaping our world in profound and often invisible ways.
 As temperatures rise and extreme weather events become more frequent, understanding the real impact on our communities has never been more crucial.
-In collaboration with OASE Rotterdam – lab for a fair and sustainable city – we welcome R. Jisung Park, one of the world’s sharpest thinkers on the effects and economics of global warming.
+In collaboration with OASE Rotterdam – lab for a fair and sustainable city – we welcomed R. Jisung Park, one of the world’s sharpest thinkers on the effects and economics of global warming.

-Through groundbreaking research and data analysis, R. Jisung Park reveals how climate change acts as a silent amplifier of inequality, affecting everything from workplace productivity to educational outcomes.
+Through groundbreaking research and data analysis, R. Jisung Park revealed how climate change acts as a silent amplifier of inequality, affecting everything from workplace productivity to educational outcomes.
 His work shifts our focus from distant catastrophic scenarios to the immediate, tangible impacts that are already reshaping our communities.
-Rather than viewing climate change solely as an impending disaster, Park encourages us to understand it as a current reality that demands local, practical solutions.
+Rather than viewing climate change solely as an impending disaster, Park encouraged us to understand it as a current reality that demands local, practical solutions.

 Participants